m2lines/m2lines.github.io/content/research/research1.md

 heroBackground: '/images/32109555763_eb9bb215ef_k.jpg'
 ---

+Despite drastic improvements in climate model development, current simulations have difficulty capturing the interactions among different processes in the atmosphere, oceans, and ice and how they affect the Earth’s climate; this can hinder projections of temperature, rainfall, and sea level.
-We will enhance our understanding of key climate processes using two types of data: 1.
+M²LInES will be focusing on understanding these key climate processes using two types of data: 1.
 Data from high-resolution simulation and observations.
 2. Data resulting from model errors, also called data assimilation increments.

- M²LInES will be focusing on processes happening in the ocean, atmosphere and sea-ice.
 Below is a representation of the physical processes that will be studied by the team:

 ![title](/images/research/physical-processes-simple.png)